Skip to content

 Acceptor thread

-The main thread of SableDb - after spawning the worker threads - is used as the TCP acceptor thread.
-Unless specified otherwise, SableDb listens on port 6379.
+The main thread of SableDB - after spawning the worker threads - is used as the TCP acceptor thread.
+Unless specified otherwise, SableDB listens on port 6379.
 Every incoming connection is moved to a thread for later handling so the acceptor can accept new connections

 TLS handshake